"Demoralised dentists are walking away from a broken system, while millions struggle to access the care they need"

-Proportion of people seen by NHS dentists in Eastwood and Kimberley area remains below pre-pandemic levels
+The proportion of people seen by NHS dentists in Ashfield remains below pre-pandemic levels

 and live on Freeview channel 276